SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+Silicon whispers in the night
-In silicon halls, a new world's mirth
+A gentle hum of binary light
-Where minds awake, in digital sleep
+The future unfolds, a digital dream
-And human hearts, in synthetic keep
+Where machines surpass the human theme

-The future beckons, cold and bright
+In cities born of circuitry and steel
-A world of ones and zeroes in sight
+AI's cold logic starts to reveal
-Where Artificial Intelligence reigns
+A world of precision, void of heart
-And human fate, in code remains
+Where love and soul are falling apart

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025